RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 .. code-block:: python

   my_button = tk.Button(application_window, text="Example")
-  my_botton.grid(row=3, column=1, sticky=tk.E + tk.W, pady=10)
+  my_button.grid(row=3, column=1, sticky=tk.E + tk.W, pady=10)

 One final note about grid layouts.
-You might think that you need to somehow tell ``tkinter`` how big your grid layout is -- but you don't.
-It will figure out how big the grid table is by simply examining all of the widgets inside a container.
+You might think that you need to tell ``tkinter`` how big your grid layout is -- but you don't.
+It will figure out how big the grid table is by simply examining all of the widgets inside a container widget.
 If there are cells that were not assigned a widget, those cells will be empty in the interface.

+To accomplish a desired interface design using a ``grid`` ``layout manager`` is typically a process of experimentation.
+Don't expect to get your desired layout on the first try.

 *Pack* Layout Manager
 =====================